nopnop2002/esp-idf-imap-client/README.md

 IMAP email client for esp-idf.

 esp-idf contains an email smtp client example, but an imap enail client example is missing.
-So i made imap enail client example.
+So i made imap email client example.
 I used [this](https://github.com/RealAlphabet/IMAP) as a reference.

 # Software requirements